VladyslavProtchenko/VladyslavProtchenko/README.md

 ##### If you can't find solution at first five minutes you're bad engineed  💡

-So here, on my github and most interesting project that I created already.
-So you can watch it, and I hope it will helpful for you!</br> I can solve any your problem 🦾 <br/>
+So here,  my github and most interesting project that I have created already.
+So you can watch it and I hope it will be helpful for you!</br> I can solve any your problem 🦾 <br/>
 <br/>

 Couple examples: <br/>